vpon/scala-style-guide/README.md

 ### Parameter Lists

-When a method has a parameter list with fewer than 70 (or so) characters, it should give those parameters on a single line.
-For example:
+If a function has a parameter list with fewer than 70 characters, put all parameters on the same line:

 ```scala
 def add(a: Int, b: Int): Int = {